koppor/mwe-miktex/README.md

 # Minimal Working Examples for MiKTeX on a CI

-This repository demonstrates using MiKTeX in a CI.
+This repository demonstrates using MiKTeX in a CI, Windows, Linux, and inside Docker.

 The original idea was to illustrate issues with MiKTeX on Linux.
-See <https://github.com/MiKTeX/miktex/discussions/1365> for the issue I have.

-Meanwhile, the project evolved to a playground for general MiKTeX usage on a CI.
+They are all solved now and the project evolved to a playground for general MiKTeX usage on a CI.

 ## Development hints